ricoberger/grafana-kubernetes-plugin/README.md

   authorize all Kubernetes requests.
 - Generate Kubeconfig files, so users can access the Kubernetes API using tools like `kubectl` for exec and port-forward actions.
+- Integrations for metrics and traces:
+  - Metrics: View metrics for Kubenretes resources like Pods, Nodes, Deployments, etc. using a Prometheus datasource.
+  - Traces: Link traces from Pod logs to a tracing datasource like Jaeger.
 - Integrations for other cloud-native tools like Helm and Flux:
   - Helm: View Helm releases including the history, rollback and uninstall Helm releases.